Rooted Board of DirectorsBack to All Rooted Board of Directors

 Major Practice and Learning Areas:

-Resilience / Civic Virtue / Engagement Developing organizations and methods to integrate world-class partners in intensive urban agriculture (Will Allen / Growing Power), energy conservation (Madison Gas & Electric, LEED Platinum design), educational reform (Badger Rock Middle School (charter school)), neighborhood support (Boys & Girls Club), neighborhood civic metrics (Professor Michael Bell, University of Wisconsin-Madison) and regulation of attention and emotion (Center for Investigating Healthy Minds – UW-Madison).
+Resilience / Civic Virtue / Engagement Developing organizations and methods to integrate world-class partners in intensive urban agriculture (Community GroundWorks; Will Allen / Growing Power), energy conservation (Madison Gas & Electric, LEED Platinum design), educational reform (Badger Rock Middle School [public charter school]), neighborhood support (Badger Rock Neighborhood Center), neighborhood civic metrics (Professor Michael Bell, University of Wisconsin-Madison) and regulation of attention and emotion (Center for Investigating Healthy Minds – UW-Madison).
 The Badger Rock Center serves as a working pilot, the first of its kind to bring together this unique mix of partners and activities.
 The Center opened its doors to the community in August 2012.

-Joe was recently recognized by In Business magazine as “Visionary of the Year” for 2012.
+Joe was recognized by In Business magazine as “Visionary of the Year” for 2012.